We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 The town centre has an old-world feel, with delightful Tudor revival shopfronts, traditional lamposts, and snaking cobblestone roads.
 Here, you’ll find a mix of high-street chains and independent boutiques and restaurants – plus the biggest open-air market in the county, which runs four days a week and features over 150 stalls.

 The surrounding area is one of vibrant lavender fields, rolling chalk hills, and grassland nature reserves.
-So whether you want to spot wildlife or get some exercise, there’s plenty of natural scenery on your doorstep.
+So whether you’re looking to spot wildlife or get some exercise, there’s plenty of natural scenery on your doorstep.
 However, hop on a train and you can be in central London in just over half an hour, so you don’t have to sacrifice metropolitan convenience for rural charm.

 Final thoughts…

-Though this list focuses on the survey results, we appreciate that there are lots of other happy places to live and that everyone has different ideas about what they’d be looking for from an area.
+Though the list focuses on the survey results, we appreciate that there are many other happy places to live, and everyone has different ideas about what they’re looking for from an area.

-For more inspiration for your next move, you might like to check our articles: 14 of the best places to retire in the UK and 9 of the most beautiful places to live in the UK.
+For more inspiration for your next move, you might like to read articles: 14 of the best places to retire in the UK and 9 of the most beautiful places to live in the UK.

 Or, if you’re interested in visiting these parts of the country, why not browse UK staycation deals below?

 Do you live in any of these areas?
 Are there any other areas that you’d include on this list?
-Would you consider moving to any of these areas?
 We’d love to hear from you in the comments below.